• practical perspectives on cultural sensitivity, ethno-ecology and social permaculture

 Certification: Participants will receive a Certificate of Completion issued by Permaculture Education and Permaculture College Australia.

 Participants will need to bring: clip board, lecture pad, pens, colour felt pens, ruler, sensible walking shoes, sun hat.
 Bring useful resource books and information relating to course topics and relevant projects.
-Advise participants to revise their PDC notes and read tropical and dryland Permaculture articles & chapters from Bill Mollison’s Permaculture: A Designers Manual.
+We advise participants to revise their PDC notes and read tropical and dryland Permaculture articles & chapters from Bill Mollison’s Permaculture: A Designers Manual.
 Recommend participants who have not previously completed a PDC to read Earth Users Guide to Permaculture by Rosemary Morrow or Introduction to Permaculture by Bill Mollison for a basic understanding of Permaculture concepts, terminologies and practices.